Riminder/hrflow-connectors/README.md

 * Our API list (Parsing, Revealing, Embedding, Searching, Scoring, Reasoning) : https://www.hrflow.ai/api
 * Our cool demos labs : https://labs.hrflow.ai

+# 🚀 Upcoming Steps and Future Improvements
+The project is now in a stable state, however there are still some features and modifications that can be added to further improve the project.

+**Next features** :
+- Add base classes for connectors actions to inherit from when developping new connectors  🚧

+The development team is always open to feedback and new ideas from users, so if you have any suggestions or ideas on how to improve the project, feel free to contact us!
 # 📃 License

 See the [`LICENSE`](LICENSE) file for licensing information.